Network Infrastructure Austria

 The Network Infrastructure Austria Segment covers the operation of the regional electricity and natural gas networks as well as the cable TV and telecommunications networks in Lower Austria and Burgenland.
 This segment also includes corporate services, above all in connection with construction, which are reported as internal revenue.

-- Decline in natural gas distribution volumes due to the mild winter
+- Substantial increase in natural gas network distribution volumes

 |Key energy business indicators||GWh|